determined-ai/determined/master/erd.md

 Note that the second way can be accelerated with a cache of known entities and their filterable data.

-### Fallin/Fallout Problem
+### Fallout Problem

-The first and best strategy to fallin/fallout is the **avoidance** strategy: just don't allow filtering on mutable columns.

-For times when avoidance is not possible, I have some ideas for online fallin/fallout:

-- keep a cache: the same cache that can accelerate the appearance/disappearance problem can be used to solve the fallout problem.
-When you see an update, to a record, you can look at your cache to see what the old record was, and you can use the old info as a way to decide which clients will want to see a deletion message (or one last update message showing the entity doesn't fit the subscription anymore, if you care to distinguish those situations).

-- I suppose since it's online, you could just use the TRIGGER to pass the extra information instead of storing the cache, same as online deletions.
-  Otherwise, you do as with the cache, where you use the old and new data to calculate subscriptions.

-In either case, so long as you can filter against new and old filterable info for a fallout/fallin event, these problems aren't too hard to solve.

 Unlike Appearance/Disappearance problems, it should never be possible for fallin/fallout happen without a sequence number bump on the record in question.

+As mentioned before, that means that fallin is probably not a problem at all;
+most likely the subscription matching logic for handling updates will passively solve both the offline and online fallin cases.

+Fallout is still interesting.
+Generally speaking, it can be solved by pushing updates to subscriptions which match either the old or new record when a record is updated.

+The first and best strategy to fallout is the **avoidance** strategy: just don't allow filtering on mutable columns.

+For times when avoidance is not possible, I have some ideas for online fallout:

+- the **NOTIFY-queue** strategy: use the TRIGGER to pass filterable information about the OLD row via NOTIFY.
+Broadcast events to subscriptions matching either the NEW or the OLD information.
+Note that this makes NOTIFY queue-like rather than a flag-like.
+In postgres, NOTIFY channels can fill up to 8GB of memory before they start to block, so it's likely that the queue-like behavior doesn't slow down the system until we hit a much larger scale.

+- the **cache** strategy: the same cache that can accelerate the appearance/disappearance problem can be used to solve the fallout problem, without making NOTIFY queue-like, because you can grab the OLD information from the in-memory cache.
+The cost is the cache, though it has secondary benefits.
+The benefit is you can restore the flag-like NOTIFY behavior.

+For offline fallout, you'd either need to have an event log of transitions (:puke:) or you'd have to use the declarative strategy.
+The declarative strategy effectively lets you leverage the client's cache to calculate offline fallout without having to store historical states in the streaming server.

 ## Extensibility